-With the traced picture layer you can convert a 2D picture to a 3D model and render it with the same effects as a text layer.
+With the traced picture layer you can convert a 2D picture to a 3D model and render it with the same effects as the vector layer.

-Choose LAYER > Add layer > Add traced picture layer... to create a new traced picture layer.
+Choose LAYER > Add layer > Add traced picture layer... to add a new traced picture layer.

 The new traced picture layer can be selected from the layers dropdown to make it the active layer.